kitodo/kitodo-presentation/dlf/lib/ApacheSolr/README.txt

 3. Copy solr.xml and conf/* to /home/solr and confirm overwriting the existing files.
-Then move the Solr WAR file to /home/solr and rename it to "apache-solr-for-goobi.war" or change the "docBase" value in conf/context.xml accordingly.
+Then move the Solr WAR file to /home/solr and rename it to "apache-solr-for-kitodo.war" or change the "docBase" value in conf/context.xml accordingly.

 4. Add the roles "dlfSolrUpdate" and "dlfSolrAdmin" and at least one user